pxc-smart-business/.github/profile/README.md

-# Hello, this is Phoenix Contaxt Smart Business GmbH
+# Hello, this is Phoenix Contact Smart Business GmbH

 ![image of people having fun at work](/profile/img.jpg)